 Cyber Risk Is Now Business Risk - And the Gaps Are Growing

-If you're a business leader, you're probably already thinking about cyber risk.
-But the 2025 Global Cybersecurity Outlook from the World Economic Forum makes one thing very clear: thinking about it isn’t enough.
+Cyber risk isn't a background concern anymore.
+It's a live business threat, and most organizations are still playing catch-up.
+The 2025 Global Cybersecurity Outlook from the World Economic Forum makes one thing very clear: thinking about it isn't enough.

 This year's report, based on input from over 140 global leaders across business and cybersecurity companies, confirms a widening gap between awareness and action, especially when it comes to identity-based attacks, governance, and workforce readiness.

-For U.S. companies in high-trust industries (finance, insurance, real estate, lending, etc.) the report is a wake-up call: identity threats are rising, defensive measures are unevenly and inconsistently applied, and it’s expensive when fraudulent transactions are missed.
+For U.S. companies in high-trust industries (finance, insurance, real estate, lending, and others), the report is a wake-up call: identity threats are rising, defensive measures are unevenly and inconsistently applied, and it's expensive when fraudulent transactions are missed.

 The report names identity-focused attacks like credential phishing, deepfakes, and synthetic IDs as the fastest-growing threat vectors worldwide.
-These aren’t abstract risks,they’re showing up in:
+These aren't abstract risks.
+They're showing up inside real workflows:

 • Account takeover attempts during loan originations